How Can You Prevent Injury While Cycling?

 There are rechargeable lights that you can connect to the front or rear of your bicycle to increase your visibility on the road when you switch sides.
 Many countries require cyclists to follow these rules, although some users are still careless in this regard.

 In most countries, cyclists have their own set of traffic rules.
-Some states have dedicated cycling lanes that are clearly marked on the road.
+Some states have dedicated cycling lanes that are marked on the road.
 Furthermore, the cyclist must follow traffic regulations such as lane changing with the arms, wearing a helmet, utilizing reflectors or lights on the bicycles, and not riding in the fast lanes.
 Violation of laws is the most common cause of accidents.

 Summing Up!